Big List of PowerPoint Alternatives in 2021

 Visme gives a range of templates for designing presentations, flyers, posters, documents, reports and other types of professional content.
 It comes with a range of design elements and images that you can incorporate in your designs by simply using drag and drop to create decks and documents.
 Visme is meant to make design tasks easy for users, regardless of their skillset in making visual content.
 Visme has a basic free edition limited to 5 projects and 100MB storage, as well as some paid packages.

 Zoho Show is a part of the Zoho Suite which offers web based Office applications.
-Zoho Show is the presentation app of the suite which provides online collaboration features, as well as integration with Confluence, which is a collaboration software for enterprise use.
-Zoho has a simple interface which allows adding text, images, charts, shapes and media within slides with the option to extensively design your content from an Internet browser.
+Zoho Suite which offers web-based Office applications.
+Zoho Show is the suite’s presentation app, which provides online collaboration features and integration with Confluence, which is collaboration software for enterprise use.
+Zoho has a simple interface that allows adding text, images, charts, shapes, and media within slides with the option to design your content from an Internet browser extensively.

 Slides.com is a web based platform with a zooming UI.
 It supports controlling slides from your smartphone and gives an interface similar to Prezi.
 Slides.com is a premium service quite similar to SlideBean in terms of features.
 This HTML5 based web application can be a bit overwhelming to begin with but it provides some beautiful layouts and design features to help presenters create visually appealing presentations.

 If you would like to work with a hybrid presentation platform which can combine PowerPoint, Prezi, PDF with conventional presentation features, then SlideDog is worth a try.
 With this Windows based application you can integrate different types of presentations and presentation content to create a single, presentable presentation using SlideDog.
 It has a free version with limited features, as well as paid packages.